-22Oct - 29Oct 2210:00 amOct 29Race Law (1938-2018).
-Michele SarfattiCasa Italiana Zerilli Marimò, 24 West 12 Street, New York, NY 1001110:00 am - 12:00 am (26) Italian Jewish Studies Seminar:Italian Jewish Studies Seminar
+22Oct - 26Oct 2210:00 amOct 26Michele Sarfatti.
+Seminar on the Race Law (1938-2018).Casa Italiana Zerilli Marimò, 24 West 12 Street, New York, NY 1001110:00 am - 12:00 am (26) Italian Jewish Studies Seminar:Italian Jewish Studies Seminar

-The Anti-Jewish Legislation of Fascist Italy 1938-1943
+October 22 at 6:30 pm: The Anti-Jewish Legislation of Fascist Italy 1938-1943

-October 22: Context and background – Fascism.
+Context and background – Fascism.
 The Jews in Italy.
 Antecedents and Mussolini’s decision.
 Italian autonomy in the European context.
 The relation to the law agains he populations of the colonies.
 The question of the Italian citizenship.
 The racial and biological paradigm.

-October 29: The content of the law – The goals of the law.
+The goals of the law.
 Foreign Jews: expulsion and internment.
 The project of expulsion of Italian Jews.
 Places of the persecution: school, culture, professions.
 The internment of “dangerous” Italian Jews.
 The question of violence.
 Reactions in Society.

 The armistice of September 8th, 1943.
 The German occupation.
 The Italian social Republic.
 The German arrests.
 The Italian arrests.
 Internment camps in Italy.
 Massacres and deportations to Auschwitz.
 Statistics.
 Undergorund life and survival.
 Reactions in society.

 Michele Sarfatti is the author of seminal works on the Jews and the anti-Semitic persecution in Modern Italy.
 His groundbreaking study, The Jews in Mussolini’s Italy: from Equality to Persecution, Madison 2006, drastically changed the way in which historians consider the Mussolini’s Racial Laws and the persecution of the Jews in Italy.